OpenFTC/RevExtensions2/README.md

 **NOTE: an OpenRC-based SDK is NOT required to use this**

+### DISCLAIMER:

+Use this at your own risk. **The OpenFTC team will not be responsible if using these extra features causes the SDK to implode and you lose F-3 at worlds.**
+That being said, I used a few of these features in competition this past season without any issues.

 ## What extra functionality does this add to the SDK?

  - Setting the LED color on the Hub